Be Sun Smart

 Don't leave your dog in a hot car.

 Every responsible dog owner knows that dogs should not be kept in hot cars.
 Nevertheless, figures by the RSPCA reveal that more than 500 dogs were left in hot cars in WA alone.
 Reports of trapped dogs in cars are too frequent; related deaths are simple to avoid.
 Vehicles in the sun get hot despite having the windows down.
-The clouds and sun can move very fast.
-Even if you want to quickly go to the shops, leave your dog at home and offer them a cool spot in the shade.
+Even if you only want to go to the shops quickly, leave your dog at home and offer them a cool spot in the shade.
 Vehicles heat up quickly and retain heat.
 Predominantly red, blue and black cars trap the heat very quickly, which is why even short moments in the car can be life-threatening to your dog.
 Did you know?
 Leaving an animal without appropriate water and shelter is an offence under the Animal Care and Protection Act 2001.
 So: Be summer smart and don't leave your dog in a hot car.

 Keep your dog hydrated this summer.

 Always make sure your dog has plenty of water.
-During summer, you must provide your dog with more water than in winter.
-You can place extra bowls or buckets inside and outside to ensure your furry friend never runs out.
+Especially during summer, dogs need to drink more to stay hydrated.
+You can place extra water bowls around the house to ensure your furry friend never runs out of water.
 Dogs are incredibly thirsty after a walk, but in summer, it may even be necessary to take a water bottle and a bowl with you on your walk.
 If your dog gets thirsty during the walk, it is better to be prepared than not.
 It is vital for humans and dogs alike to drink heaps of water because it helps your dog stay cool and hydrated.

 Do not exercise in mid sun

 Exercising your dog is perfect for your pups' physical and mental health.
 Dogs need exercise regularly.
-It helps them socialise with dogs, people and the environment, which is necessary for their behavioural development.
-Plus, you can strengthen your bond with your dog.
+It helps them socialise with their environment, which is necessary for their behavioural development.
+Plus, you can strengthen your bond with your dog through training and simply spending time together.
 How good is that!

 But, before your exercise, make sure you check the temperature outside.
 Walking your dog between 11:00 – 3:00 pm can be harmful to your dog.
 On some days even earlier!
 Just like humans, dogs can overheat.
 Hot pavement can even burn your fur babies feet.
 That's why we recommend sticking to early morning and evening walks during summer.
-Consider taking your dog to the beach on a hot morning or evening.
-Stop to rest if your pet sits or lies down during the walk.
-And then consider continuing your walk when they are ready again.
+Consider taking your dog to the beach on a hot morning or evening, so they can cool down in the water if they get too hot.
+Stop to rest if your pet sits or lies down during the walk to give them a short break or consider keeping your walk shorter if you notice that they would rather rest.
 Stop walking if your dog seems too tired to continue.

 Provide a cool, shady spot to relax in summer.